 Are you or other individuals in the crew visiting with a furry friend?
 Although many vacation rentals allow dogs and cats, guidelines and fees vary per property.
 Many restrictions may possibly eliminate a prospective rental home.
 Make certain to read descriptions and contracts carefully.
 Additional fees or deposits may be applied to your agreement.
 If in doubt, ask the property manager and get it in writing.

 Searching the Internet

-Re-read the description to make sure the property has everything required.
-If something is missing, the home management company may know of similar properties that fit your style and budget..
+Re-read the description to make sure the home has everything that you need.
+If it is lacking, the rental management company may know of similar properties that better fit your style and budget..

-Although not true for all rental properties, many property owners and property managers will make a deal on rates.
-If they are hesitant to budge on a peak-season week, try getting an extra night.
-Off-peak weeks are likely to be negotiable more often than peak-season..
+Although not true for all properties, many rental owners and property managers will make a deal on rates.
+If they are unwilling to budge on a highly-desirable week, try asking for an extra night.
+Off-peak weeks are likely to be negotiable more frequently than peak-season..

 Study the Total Agreement

-- Hot Tub Heating
+- Pool Heating